Evaluation birepresentations of affine type A Soergel bimodules: Evaluation birepresentations and finitary covers

 is split and hence null-homotopic.
 Hence all these triples of terms cancel in the Gaussian elimination procedure, which in the end only leaves the purple one, proving the desired homotopy equivalence.

 The next homotopy equivalence we are going to prove is $\Ev_{d-2,2-d}(\rT_{\rho})(X_{d-1})\simeq X_0$.
 The non-zero part of the complex $\Ev_{d-2,2-d}(\rT_{\rho})(X_{d-1})$ is

-The differentials are as above and by Gaussian elimination this complex is homotopy equivalent to the direct summand of the purple subcomplex for which the right tensor factor is restricted to multiples of $e_{d-1}$.
-This direct summand is indeed isomorphic to $X_0$. (row number, column number).
-Note that again all descending maps in the complex are given by the tensor product the identity of some $Ze_{d-j}$ with an injective map of vector spaces hence split.
-This implies that all black terms in the complex are killed and only one direct summand of each purple term (the one given by $Ze_{d-1-j} \otimes e_{d-1}\langle j+1\rangle$) survives in the Gaussian elimination procedure.
-Thus the complex is homotopy equivalent to $X_0$, as claimed..
+where the differentials are as above.
+Note that again all maps pointing to the south-east in the complex are given by the tensor product of the identity of some $Ze_{d-j}$ with an injective map of vector spaces hence split.
+Thus, by Gaussian elimination, this complex is homotopy equivalent to the direct summand of the purple subcomplex for which the right tensor factor is restricted to multiples of $e_{d-1}$.
+This direct summand is indeed isomorphic to $X_0$.

 The remaining case of the action of $\Ev_{d-2,2-d}(\rT_{\rho})$ on $X_0$ can be replaced by considering the action of $\Ev_{d-2,2-d}(\rT_{\rho})^{-1}$ on $X_1$, which is analogous to the action of $\Ev_{d-2,2-d}(\rT_{\rho})$ on $X_{d-2}$. \end{proof}